galasa-dev/cli/README.md

 To build a project with Gradle artifacts, use `gradle build publishToMavenLocal`

 If you wish the generated code to depend upon the very latest/bleeding-edge of galasa code, then add the `--development` flag.
-This will add extra settings to the `settings.gradle` file of the parent and the `build.gradle` file of the child test project.
+This will add extra settings to the `settings.gradle` file of the parent and the `build.gradle` file of any of the child test projects.

 ## runs prepare